Michael Madison: Trial and conviction

 On October 31, 2013, Madison's attorney David Grant entered a not guilty plea to an updated indictment that included sexually motivated aggravated murder charges; prosecutors had announced that they were now seeking the death penalty, a move his attorney had tried to prevent but had expected.
 The 14-count updated indictment includes two counts each of aggravated murder for each victim, three counts of kidnapping, three counts of gross abuse of a corpse, one count of rape, and one count of weapons possession by an ex-convict.
 He had originally been registered as a sex offender in 2002 after serving four years for an attempted rape conviction, having had previous drug convictions in 2000 and 2001.

 Madison's trial began on April 4, 2016.
 On May 5, 2016, Madison was found guilty in the murders of Shirellda Terry, Shetisha Sheeley and Angela Deskins.
 The jury spent less than one day deliberating before returning a guilty verdict on all 13 counts.
 Madison told the court he planned to appeal to the Ohio Supreme Court.
 On May 20, 2016, the jury recommended that Madison should be sentenced to death.
 On June 2, 2016, Cuyahoga Common Pleas Judge Nancy R. McDonnell sentenced Madison to death.
-During the sentencing, Madison was seen smirking.
-The smirking caused Van Terry, the father of the victim, Shirellda Terry, to lunge at Madison in anger over his daughter's murder.
+During the sentencing, Madison was seen smirking, which caused Van Terry, Shirellda's father, to lunge at Madison in anger.
 Terry was released without charges.

 The Ohio Supreme Court voted unanimously to uphold the death sentence for Madison on July 21, 2020.

+Madison was scheduled to be executed on May 15, 2024, but Ohio Supreme Court Chief Justice Sharon Kennedy granted a stay until all of his appeals were exhausted.

 Mother's killing

-Three years after his conviction, Madison's mother, Diane Madison, was killed at her home on June 22, 2019.
-She died from multiple stab wounds.
+On June 22, 2019, Diane Madison was stabbed multiple times by her grandson, 18-year-old Jalen Plummer.
+She died in her home, three years after her son's conviction.
 Three of her grandchildren were also injured in the attack.
-Her grandson, 18-year old Jalen Plummer was charged with his grandmother's murder and three counts of attempted murder.
-He pled guilty to all charges and was sentenced in June 2021 to life in prison with the possibility of parole after 30 years.
+Plummer was charged with her murder and three counts of attempted murder.
+He pleaded guilty to all charges and was sentenced in June 2021 to life in prison with the possibility of parole after 30 years.